pgj/freebsd-wifibox/README.md

-Use the `net/wifibox` FreeBSD port which is available at the [freebsd-wifibox-port](https://github.com/pgj/freebsd-wifibox-port) repository and automatically takes of all the following details and offers proper removal of the installed files, hence it is a more convenient way to manage the whole installation process.
+Use the `net/wifibox` FreeBSD port which is available at the [freebsd-wifibox-port](https://github.com/pgj/freebsd-wifibox-port) repository and automatically takes care of all the following details and offers proper removal of the installed files, hence it is a more convenient way to manage the whole installation process.

 ### Manual Installation